Rachel Bonner

 Interfaith Panellist

-Penny McNamee is an award-winning actor, singer, screenwriter and author.
+Penny McNamee is an award-winning actor, singer, screenwriter, and author with a career spanning theatre, television, film, and publishing.

-Penny is currently starring as Rachel in the smash hit musical - MJ the Musical playing at Her Majesty's Theatre!
+She is currently starring as Rachel in the hit production MJ the Musical at Her Majesty’s Theatre.

-Multifaceted Penny has starred in leading roles across film, television and theatre, most notably winning a Green Room Award for her performance in the Australian premier of Wicked and gaining a Logie Nomination for her role as Tori in Home and Away.
+Penny has performed in leading roles across stage and screen, winning a Green Room Award for her performance in the Australian premiere of Wicked and earning a Logie nomination for her role as Tori in Home and Away.

 Garima Mangal